 These small titanium screws function similar to a natural tooth root.
 Dental implants can replace a single lost tooth or several missing teeth.

+3D technology is used in planning for your implant case.
 Your maxillofacial surgeon will place the implant into the jaw bone, where it will bond with the existing natural bone and act as an anchor for a tooth replacement.

 Dental implants can help to restore facial tissues and appearance, prevent the teeth around them from shifting, and resolve issues with jaw joint pain or bite.